-- 1. Registering only for ECD, COS or POS courses. - 2.
+- 1. Registering only for courses listed on the webpage above. - 2.
 Registering only for noncredit courses. - 3.
 Registration(s) is to replace a canceled class. - 4.
 Registration if the student is exchanging one previous course registration for another. - 5.
 Registering only for dual enrollment courses.